steph-xue/triagemate/README.md

 **5. Start the backend server**

-Still inside the backend folder, start the server.
+Start the server inside the backend folder.
 ```bash
 node app.js
 ```